-CTY Online Programs offers a wide array of online courses for students in grades K-12.
-This includes courses that are individually paced, flexi-paced, and session-based.
+CTY's Online Programs offers a wide array of online courses for students in grades K-12.
+This includes individually paced, session-based, and L.I.V.E. courses.
 More information about specific program expectations and course offerings can be found on the main Online Programs webpage.

-CTY Online Programs courses are structured differently from typical courses.
+CTY Online Programs courses are structured differently from typical courses in classrooms.
 The nature of the supports or accommodations your child is used to receiving in school may play out differently in the CTY Online Programs classroom.
 If your child has not taken an online course before, following the process below is especially important.
-Please review the Expectations for Students and What to Expect in an Online Course.
+Please review Expectations for Students and What to Expect in an Online Course.

-If you have any difficulties, contact CTY Disabilities Services: 410-735-6215 or email@example.com.
+If you have any difficulties, contact CTY Disabilities Services: 410-735-6215 or firstname.lastname@example.org.
 Please note this email and voicemail are checked regularly, but you will be directed to leave a message.
 Your call or email will typically be returned within 48 business hours.
-You can also contact Melissa Kistler at 410-735-6206.
+You can also contact Melissa Kistler at 667-208-7641 if you have a more urgent need.

 If a student with a learning, physical, or medical disability is taking a CTY Online Programs course and working on the course during school hours and/or if the course is paid for by the school, please ensure parents/guardians and school personnel are in contact with CTY Disability Services (410-735-6215 or email@example.com) to discuss any accommodations the student may receive in school as part of her IEP or 504 Plan that may be appropriate for the CTY Online Programs course the student is taking.